nerdek/json-validation-service/README.md

 * I am using auto codec derivation.
 It makes compile times longer
 * Some classes should be extracted to separate files as it could grow and make things not easy to read.
 * I am leaning to use `IO` explicitly instead of `F[_]`.
 For this project it didn't make much difference, but it's something which should be considered in bigger projects.
+* Swagger is not a full-blown docs for the API.
+I wanted to demonstrated Tapir's capabilities to easily generate it based on the definition.
+Input/output examples should be provided